Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

 \subsection{Special families: dissimilarity networks and directed metric spaces}

-The second network distance $\dnoh$ that we introduced in the previous section turned out to be compatible with strong isomorphism.
-Interestingly, by narrowing down the domain of $\dno$ to the setting of compact dissimilarity networks, we obtain a subfamily of $\Ngen$ where $\dno$ is compatible with strong isomorphism.
-A \emph{dissimilarity} network is a network $(X,A_X)$ where $A_X$ is a map from $X \times X$ to $\R_+$, and $A_X(x,x') = 0$ if and only if $x = x'$.
-Neither symmetry nor triangle inequality is assumed.
-We denote the collection of all such networks as $\Ndis,$ $\Ncomdis,$ and $\Ngendis$ for the finite, compact, and general settings, respectively.
+The second network distance $\dnh$ that we introduced in the previous section turned out to be compatible with strong isomorphism.
+Interestingly, by narrowing down the domain of $\dn$ to the setting of compact dissimilarity networks (cf. Definition \ref{def:nets-dissim}), we obtain a subfamily of $\Ngen$ where $\dn$ is compatible with strong isomorphism.

-\begin{theorem}[\cite{carlsson2013axiomatic}] The restriction of $\dno$ to $\Ncal^\mathrm{dis}$ is a metric modulo strong isomorphism. \end{theorem}
+\begin{theorem}[\cite{carlsson2013axiomatic}] The restriction of $\dn$ to $\Ncal^\mathrm{dis}$ is a metric modulo strong isomorphism. \end{theorem}

-The expression for $\dno$ was used in the context of $\mathcal{FN}^{\mathrm{dis}}$ in \cite{carlsson2013axiomatic,clust-net} to study the stability properties of hierarchical clustering methods on metric spaces and directed dissimilarity networks.
-That setting is considerably simpler than the situation in this paper, because in general we allow $\dno(X,Y) = 0$ for $X,Y \in \Ngen$ even when $X$ and $Y$ are not strongly isomorphic.
+The expression for $\dn$ was used in the context of $\mathcal{FN}^{\mathrm{dis}}$ in \cite{carlsson2013axiomatic,clust-net} to study the stability properties of hierarchical clustering methods on metric spaces and directed dissimilarity networks.
+That setting is considerably simpler than the situation in this paper, because in general we allow $\dn(X,Y) = 0$ for $X,Y \in \Ngen$ even when $X$ and $Y$ are not strongly isomorphic.
 In Theorem \ref{thm:dis-cpt-sisom} below, we provide an extension of Theorem \ref{thm:dis-dN1} to a class of compact dissimilarity networks that contains all finite dissimilarity networks.

-\begin{example} Finite metric spaces and finite ultrametric spaces constitute obvious examples of dissimilarity networks.
-Recall that, in an ultrametric space $(X,d_X)$, we have the strong triangle inequality $d_X(x,x') \leq \max\set{d_X(x,x''),d_X(x'',x')}$ for all $x,x',x''\in X$.
-More interesting classes of dissimilarity networks arise by relaxing the symmetry and triangle inequality conditions of metric spaces. \end{example}

-\begin{definition}[Finite reversibility and $\Psi$-controllability] The \emph{reversibility} $\rho_X$ of a dissimilarity network $(X,A_X)$ is defined to be the following quantity: